 When a person wants to obtain records of someone’s arrest including police reports, mugshots, or any other records showing the underlying basis for the person’s arrest, they make a request to the DC police to get access to the records.
 Those records are kept with Metropolitan Police Department, United States Park Police, US Capitol Police, the prosecuting agency, or with the DC Superior Court.

-In some situations, public arrest records may show up in background checks run by potential employers, professional licensing agencies, or any other group that has an interest in knowing about a person’s criminal background.
+In some situations, public arrest records in DC may show up in background checks run by potential employers, professional licensing agencies, or any other group that has an interest in knowing about a person’s criminal background.

 Therefore, even if a person has an arrest that did not result in a conviction for a crime, sometimes the arrest record itself creates a situation where a person is forced to explain their criminal history.
 The person may even be in a position where they are denied a job, cannot obtain a professional license, or are denied certain government benefits as a result of an arrest record.

 Even if the arrest records do not have the consequences of costing a person their job or government security clearance, the arrest records alone can be embarrassing to explain.
 The person could be put in a position of having their prior history become known to employers, co-workers, or possibly the media.

 Mugshots are considered to be part of a publicly available arrest record which can be accessed by anyone who goes through the proper channels with the DC government to obtain them.
 However, unlike many other states, mugshots are not available in DC cases through common Internet searches.

 As an example, many states have police agencies that post mugshots with the name of the suspect or the arrestee on the agency website or social media sites.
 These agencies occasionally post records of a person’s arrest on publicly searchable websites.

 In DC, mugshots and other arrest-related records are typically not easily searchable through common Internet search engines such as Google.